|

 to save the life of your loved one, not to make a buck from a malpractice

 suit.
-Personally, I think malpractice suits are a sign of the most abject
+Personally, I think malpractice suits are often a sign of the most

-failure on the part of the family, as well as the medical profession.
+abject failure on the part of the family, as well as the medical

-In the same way that accident insurance does not prevent accidents but only
+profession.
+In the same way that accident insurance does not prevent

-pays the costs, so do malpractice settlements fail to resuscitate a dead
+accidents but only pays the costs, so do malpractice settlements fail to

-family member.
-“Death control” is somewhat like birth
+resuscitate a dead family member.
+“Death control” is

-“morning after” pill for rigor mortis, nor can you abort a
+thing as a “morning after” pill for rigor mortis, nor can you

-up on the subject.
-Here is what you will want to begin with: http://www.doctoryourself.com/klennerpaper.html Professionally speaking,
+alternative to reading up on the subject.
+Here is what you will want to begin

 I am not really all that interested in vitamins.
 I am, however, extremely